-On this installment of Rough Cut, Tommy takes a look at the art of sand shading, a technique dating back to the ancient Egyptians.
+Tommy takes a look at the art of sand shading, a technique dating back to the ancient Egyptians.
 He demonstrates how this art form can be uniquely applied to his Sand Shaded Clock project.
 For the Rough Cut Road Trip, Tommy heads to the Metropolitan Museum of Art in New York City, which houses some beautiful examples of sand shading made by John and Thomas Seymour.
 Back in the shop, Tommy is joined by St. Louis radio personality McGraw Milhaven.

 Console Table/Hdtv Stand (Episode #210H)

 KQED Life: Sat, Sep 8, 2012 -- 10:30 AM